-These institutions also contribute greatly to the community by also relying on local professional services such as banking, legal, and catering offered by nearby for-profit business, while their often highly educated and skilled employees support local retail and food service providers by shopping locally.
+These institutions also contribute greatly to the community by also relying on local professional services such as banking, legal, and catering offered by nearby for-profit businesses, while their often highly educated and skilled employees support local retail and food service providers by shopping locally.

 Creating High-Quality Jobs